charlesreid1/deep-learning-genomics/Readme.md

 This repository contains Jupyter notebooks and notes for deep learning for genomics.
-We principally use keras and scikit-learn for deep learning, but other libraries (joblib, ray, trace, hyperas, hyperopt) are used along the way as well.
+We principally use keras and scikit-learn for deep learning, but other libraries (joblib, ray, tune, hyperas, hyperopt) are used along the way as well.

 # Predicting DNA Transcription Factor Binding Sites